 Using a prepaid travel card

 When it comes to staying protected against theft, using a prepaid travel card is your best option as it’s not linked to your bank account.
-However, travel cards can be expensive to use as they also come with fees.
+However, travel cards can have expensive fees.

 To avoid foreign transaction fees, try loading your prepaid travel cards with Australian dollars.